PatienceAdzo/AdzoTheAnalyst/README.md

 **Goal:** To get hands-on experience for analysing data in Python.

 **Description:** This project contains various sections where bike sales data is analysed using various techniques.
-There wass no particular objective for this project.
-It was done to get some practice in analysing data.
+The objective was to get some practice in analysing data.

 **Skills:** Numerical Analysis, Data wrangling, Categorical analysis, Data visualization, Selection and sorting, Data analysis